 There are hundreds of reasons why people everywhere should abandon wool.
-But we’ve collected 8 of the most pressing that explain why wool isn’t as innocent as you think and why it no longer deserves a place in your closet.
+We make it easy with our vegan knitting guide and article all about vegan yarn!
+But if you need some convincing, we’ve collected 8 of the most pressing that explain why wool isn’t as innocent as you think and why it no longer deserves a place in your closet.

 Most of the world’s wool comes from Australia.
 In Australia, most commercially grow sheep undergo a painful process called mulesing.
 Mulesing is an extremely painful procedure in which chunks of skin around a sheep’s tail are roughly chopped off (without anesthetic, mind you).
 Ouuuuch.

 This is done because the wool in this fluffy booty area can otherwise become dirtied and infested.
 Urine, feces, and dirt can build up and lead to a maggot infestation called flystrike.
 Flies are often attracted to this moist and dirty wool, leading them to hatch their eggs there.
 These eggs typically hatch within 24 hours, after which the maggots will feed on the sheep’s skin for up to three days, putting the sheep at high risk for death if their flystrike isn’t treated.

 While this may sound like an attempt to save our sheep friends from an agonizing death, it seldom is.
 Mulesing is often performed without any painkillers, with research suggesting that the excruciating pain from mulesing can last up to 48 hours.